 What are your plans for the future or where do you expect to be in 5 years?

-I would like to return to college and obtain a master degree which would prepare me for advancement and growth.
-The county of San Diego continues to grow, Therefore I would expect this position to grow with it remain very challenging.
+I would like to return to college and obtain a master's degree which would prepare me for advancement and growth.
+The county of San Diego continues to grow, Therefore I would expect this position to grow with it remaining very challenging.

 Why should you be hired?

 I have over thirty years of experience in this area, both in management and hands on.
-I am competent and reliable, and believe that I will do a good job.
+I am competent, reliable, and believe that I will do a good job.